Combining Machine Learning Defenses without Conflicts: Background: ML Notations

-Consider a data distribution $\mathbf{P}(X,Y)$ in the universe of $X\times Y$ where $X$ is the space of all possible input data records (e.g., images, text prompts) and $Y$ is the space of corresponding outputs (e.g., classification labels for classifiers, predicted next tokens for generative models).
-We sample two non-overlapping datasets from $\mathbf{P}(X,Y)$, namely, a training dataset ($\dtrain$) used for training an ML model, and a test dataset ($\dtest$) to evaluate the model.
-Both $\dtrain$ and $\dtest$ contain tuples ($x$, $y$) where $x$ is the input data record and $y$ is the output.
+Consider $X$ as the space of all possible input data records (e.g., images, text prompts) and $Y$ as the space of corresponding outputs (e.g., classification labels for classifiers, predicted next tokens for generative models).
 An ML model is a function $\model^{\theta}$ which maps $x$ to $y$, i.e., $\model^{\theta}: X \rightarrow Y$ where $\theta$ indicates the model's parameters.
 Hereafter, we denote $\model^\theta$ by simply writing $\model$.
-While our work is applicable to both classifier and generative models (e.g., text-to-image and large language models), we focus our evaluation (Section~\ref{sec:evaluation}) on classifier models.
-Hence, we describe the training and inference for classifiers and revisit generative models in Section~\ref{sec:discussions}.
+We consider two datasets of the form ($x$, $y$), where $x$ is the input data record and $y$ is the output, for training an ML model using training dataset ($\dtrain$) and evaluate the model on test dataset ($\dtest$).
+We focus our evaluation (\Snospace\ref{sec:evaluation}) on classifier models, and describe the training and inference for classifiers.